curlyphries/Personal-DJ/README.md

 - **Windows**: `pip install -r requirements-win.txt`
 - **macOS/Linux**: `pip install -r requirements-unix.txt`

 ### 5. Set Up Your Navidrome Server

 This application acts as a **client** to a [Navidrome](https://www.navidrome.org/) music streaming server.
 You must have your own Navidrome instance running.
-The recommended way to install it is with Docker.

-1.  **Install Docker**: Ensure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is installed and running.
+You can run Navidrome via its native binary; see the Navidrome docs for installation instructions relevant to your OS.

+1. Download the latest Navidrome release for your platform and unzip it.
-2.  **Create `docker-compose.yml`**: Create a file named `docker-compose.yml` with the following content, replacing `/path/to/your/music` with the absolute path to your music library and `/path/to/navidrome/data` with a location for Navidrome's data.
+2. Create a configuration file pointing `musicFolder` to your music directory and set a data directory for Navidrome’s database.

-    ```yaml
-    version: "3"
-    services:
-      navidrome:
-        image: deluan/navidrome:latest
-        user: 1000:1000
-        ports: ["4533:4533"]
-        restart: unless-stopped
-        environment:
-          ND_SCANSCHEDULE: 1h
-        volumes:
-          - "/path/to/navidrome/data:/data"
-          - "/path/to/your/music:/music:ro"
-    ```

-3.  **Start Navidrome**: In the same directory as your `docker-compose.yml`, run `docker-compose up -d`.
+3.  **Start Navidrome**: Run the `navidrome` binary and monitor its console for "HTTP server listening on".
 4.  **Create a User**: Open `http://localhost:4533` in your browser and create your administrator account.

 ### 6. Configure the Application